 Here are a few; -

-"In a nation as blessed as ours it is incongruous that our political/media class has an over-abundance of ambition when it comes to futile gestures that pretend to save the planet yet lacks sufficient will to control what is within its grasp by trimming spending to sustainable levels or redressing the social and economic disadvantage that still bedevils our indigenous people?"
+"In a nation as blessed as ours it is incongruous that our political/media class has an over-abundance of ambition when it comes to futile gestures that pretend to save the planet yet lacks sufficient will to control what is within its grasp by trimming spending to sustainable levels or redressing the social and economic disadvantage that still bedevils our indigenous people?"and ,

 "We impose costly renewable energy subsidies on electricity users and then offer additional welfare to families who can’t afford their power bills.
 We take policy decisions aimed at ensuring coal generation and other “dirty” industries are no longer financially viable, then we lament the loss of manufacturing jobs.
 We look to subsidise new industries to reboot the towns and regions made redundant.
-And we buy diesel generators to make up the energy shortfall."
+And we buy diesel generators to make up the energy shortfall."and, finally;

 "We build up a successful immigrant culture based on orderly migration, yet those who argue most strongly for multiculturalism push for an open-slather approach to border control that would undermine all that has been achieved.
 We build an economy partly based on our cheap energy advantage but decide to turn ourselves into a high-cost energy nation that exports its cheap energy and its carbon emissions overseas.
 Carbon emissions still rise globally, but we pat ourselves on the back."